-An important feature of the SIR II™ Student Instructional Report is that mean ratings for each survey question are compared with an appropriate national group of two- or four-year institutions.
+An important feature of the SIR II™ survey is that mean ratings for each survey question are compared with an appropriate national group of two- or four-year institutions.
 The four-year comparative data report also includes data from graduate classes that have used the survey.

 Comparative data is available from:

-- nearly eight million SIR II survey questionnaires from institutions nationwide
+- nearly 8 million SIR II survey questionnaires from institutions nationwide

 - 107,071 classes from two-year colleges, representing over 2,400,000 students